 Git push to SiteGround (modified functional workflow)

---bare repository.
-So it seems to be better to start your WP project with a
+Since SiteGround sets up the git repository as an origin, it is better to start your WP project with a

 git clone from SiteGround, but before doing that, I wanted to clean things up…

-The easiest solution (if you don’t want core WP files under version control) was to remove them from version control directly at SiteGround before cloning the repo.
+If you don’t want core WP files under version control, the easiest solution is to remove them from version control directly at SiteGround before cloning the repo.